-When investments decline significantly, as in 2008, the County must increase its payments to meet the retirement obligations.
+When investments decline significantly, as in 2008, the County had to increase its payments to meet the retirement obligations.
 The gap between costs to pay the liability for current and future retirees and the income to do so is called an "unfunded liability."
-Marin County's ability to fund retirement obligations has declined in recent years due to the significant market declines of 2008/09:
+Marin County's ability to fund retirement obligations declined due to the significant market declines of 2008/09.
+However, per MCERA's actuarial valuation as of 6/30/2014, funded ratios have improved in recent years: